Luxury Zambia Safaris

 The best time for your safari depends on which regions you want to visit and whether you prioritise walking, photography, birding or peak dry-season wildlife viewing.

-Zambia Safari FAQs
+Read Comparison →Zambia Safari FAQs

 Why is Zambia famous for safaris?

 Zambia is known for walking safaris, exceptional guiding and authentic low-density safari experiences in remote wilderness areas.
+It is one of Africa’s most rewarding destinations for travellers who want safari to feel immersive, understated and deeply connected to the bush rather than polished in a more commercial way.

 Is Zambia good for walking safaris?

 Yes.
 Zambia is one of the best destinations in Africa for walking safaris and is widely regarded as the birthplace of this safari style.
+For travellers who want a more intimate and more grounded connection to the landscape, it remains one of the continent’s strongest choices.

 When is the best time to visit Zambia for safari?

 The dry season from June to October is generally the best time for wildlife viewing, especially around rivers and water sources.
+These months usually offer the strongest classic safari conditions, with easier game viewing and camps operating at full rhythm.

 Which is better: South Luangwa or Lower Zambezi?